babylon-runtime/babylon-runtime.github.io/documentation/index.md

 [Selector in details]()

-# Debug with runtime
+# Debug with \_runtime

-insert the runtime script in one of your existing app or look at this example :
+Insert the \_runtime script in one of your existing app or look at this example:

-There's no code wrote in _r, but in the devtools console you can select elements from the scene directly  :
+There's no code wrote in \_r, but in the devtools console you can select elements from the scene directly:

-_r is very usefull to debug application, for example if you would to inspect an object :
+\_r is very useful to debug BJS applications, for example if you would to inspect an object:

-# A framework to make games and 3D RT application
+# A framework to make games and 3D realtime applications

 ## Patch files (could be seen as css for the babylon nodes)